-- that you are a Peace Corps Volunteer.

-- the project in which the books will be used and the reading grade level of students (in U.S. grading system equivalents).
+- The project in which the books will be used and the reading grade level of students (in U.S. grading system equivalents).

-- your close of service date.
+- Your close of service date.

-- your best mailing address for boxes.
+- Your best mailing address for boxes.

-Volunteers are notified by e-mail both when the request arrives and when the books leave Darien.
+Volunteers are notified by e-mail when the books leave Darien.
 It may take from two weeks to three months for the books to arrive.
-Notify others at your site about the upcoming delivery, so the books are not returned to Book Aid.

-After you receive the books, send a thank-you letter or an e-mail.
-The letters are often used for the fundraising that makes this service possible.

-Contact: Peggy Minnis
+Please notify others at your site about the upcoming delivery, so they are not returned to Book Aid.
+After you receive the books, please send a thank-you letter or an e-mail.
+If possible, send a photo of the book users.
+The letters are often used for publicity and in fundraising activities, which make the service possible.
+Contact: Peggy Minnis Address: